 Q1.
 How will Tohoku University contact me?

 Q2.
-How do I make a payment of examination fee
+How do I pay the examination fee?

 A : A link to a payment service (e-shiharai net) will be provided on the FGL website.
 You will pay by credit card.
-The name on the credit card do not need to match your name.
-So, you can use a credit card under the name of your parent/guardian.
-Please follow the instructions on the site to complete the payment.
+The name on the credit card need not match your name.
+So, you can use a credit card belonging to your parent/guardian.
+Please follow the instructions on the site to complete payment.

-Please note that your application is not complete until the examination fee is paid, even if all application documents have been submitted by the deadline.
+Please note that your application submission is not complete until the examination fee is paid, even if all application documents have been submitted by the deadline.
+Be extremely careful.

 A : Yes.
 The EJU is not mandatory.
-So you can apply by submitting scores for the subjects required by your desired course in one of the standardized exams listed in the Application Guide.
+So you can submit scores for the subjects tests required by your desired course in one of the standardized exams listed in the Application Guide.

 A : Submitted documents will be examined and applicants will be selected based on whether or not they possess sufficient fundamental academic abilities to study at Tohoku University.

-Notification of screening results will be sent to each applicant via T-cens message, and examination numbers of successful applicants will be announced on the FGL website.
+Notification of screening results will be sent to each applicant through the T-cens system, and examination numbers of successful applicants will be listed on the FGL website.

-Q6.
+Q5.
 How is the 2nd Stage Screening conducted?
-Are past test questions from the 2nd Stage Screening published?

-(2) Notification of screening results will be sent to each applicant through the T-cens system, and examination numbers of successful applicants will be announced on the FGL website.
+Notification of screening results will be sent to each applicant through the T-cens system, and examination numbers of successful applicants will be listed on the FGL website.

-(2) Details of the date/time, location, and method for the 2nd Stage Screening will be provided via T-cens message.
+Details of the date/time, location, and format of the 2nd Stage Screening will be provided via T-cens message.